 Preimplentation Genetic Diagnosis and Screening (PGD) (PGS) prevents the transmission of genetic diseases and helps balance families through gender selection.

-RCC is able to screen for more than 120 specific genetic diseases such as Tay Sachs, cystic fibrosis, Fanconi anemia, fragile X syndrome, hemophilia A, and others.
+Reproductive Care Center is able to screen for more than 120 specific genetic diseases such as Tay Sachs, cystic fibrosis, Fanconi anemia, fragile X syndrome, hemophilia A, and others.
 As more genetic diseases are characterized, they are added to the list of those which can be screened.

 The risk of genetic disorders is directly related to the female’s age.
 Women over 35 are at a higher risk for chromosomal abnormalities which can lead to early miscarriage or conditions such as Down’s syndrome.
 PGD testing helps reduce these risks.